felixzapata/polymer-text2picto/README.md

 This component is a wrapper of the [Text2Picto tool](http://able-to-include.com/accessible-services/services/text-to-pictograms/), developed by the University of Leuven (Belgium).

-They use two picture languages:
+The component use three picture languages:

+* Arasaac
 * Beta
 * Sclera